• Log in

 Even better, you still get 24/7 support via phone, email, or chat, which is rare for a free plan.

 The trade-off?
-Once you outgrow the 500-subscriber cap, you’ll need to upgrade.
+Once the influx of new subscribers pushes you beyond the 500-subscriber cap, you’ll need to upgrade.
 Still, it’s a generous starting point for small businesses or creators testing email marketing.

 14-Day Free Trial Review